mark-hobbs/mark-hobbs.github.io/_posts/2025-01-01-genetic-algorithm-from-scratch.md

 This approach ensures that the core optimisation logic remains general-purpose, making it easy to address different problems without modifying the underlying framework.

-The clean object-oriented design enables the user to efficiently generate an initial population, configure the genetic algorithm and initiate the evolutionary process with minimal code.
-Concise and readable code enables the user to focus on the actual problem...

 ### Permutation type problem